louisLaporte/Qc/example/README.md

-files must be run one level the project directory
+files must be run one level up the project directory